waveform80/documentation/configuration/arandr.md

-# Screen Configuration
+# Screens Configuration

-The Screen Configuration tool (`arandr` on the command line) is a graphical tool for selecting display modes and setting up multiple displays.
+The Screens Configuration tool (`arandr` on the command line) is a graphical tool for selecting display modes and setting up multiple displays.

 You can find this tool in the desktop Preferences menu, but only if the 3D graphics driver is being used, as it is this driver that provides the required mode setting functionality.